merqlove/do_snapshot/README.md

       `do_snapshot` able to create and cleanup snapshots on your droplets.

       You can optionally specify parameters to select or exclude some droplets.

+## You can ask, "Why you made this tool?"

+- First.
+I needed stable tool, which can provide for me automatic Snapshot feature for all of my Droplets via Cron planner.
+- I don't want to think how much snapshots for each droplet i have.
+- I don't wont to sleep when my droplets Offline!!!
+And i wanted tool which can BOOT back droplets, which failed to snapshot.
+- Also i want to understand what's going on if there some error.
+Mail is my choice.
+But logs also good.
+- And ... sure ;) We want to do it fast as rocket! :)
+- more more more...
+- So this tool can save a lot of time for people.

 ## Donating:
 Support this project and others by [merqlove](https://gratipay.com/~merqlove/) via [gratipay](https://gratipay.com/~merqlove/).